|Political status:||Peaceful Republic||Fertility rate:||6 children born/woman|

 Participants travel on tarmac- and maram roads (approx. 1400 km) in a comfortable 4x4 bus with an experienced English-speaking driver.

-Schistosomiasis, lymphatic filariasis, onchocerciasis, malaria, African trypanosomiasis, amoebiasis, typhoid fever, shigellosis, leprosy, HIV/AIDS and related opportunistic infections, dengue fever and new emerging arboviruses, dermatology in the tropics, ophtalmology in the tropics, occupational medicine in the tropics, DD of fever and diarrhoea in the tropics, WHO-vaccination guidelines for travelers, laboratory- and ultrasound diagnosis for tropical infectious diseases, medical botany.
+Schistosomiasis, lymphatic filariasis, onchocerciasis, malaria, African trypanosomiasis, amoebiasis, typhoid fever, shigellosis, leprosy, HIV/AIDS and related opportunistic infections, Dengue fever, Chikungunya fever, West Nile fever and other arboviral infections, dermatology in the tropics, occupational medicine in the tropics, DD of fever and diarrhoea in the tropics, WHO-vaccination guidelines for travelers, laboratory- and ultrasound diagnosis for tropical infectious diseases, medical botany.

 |Ward rounds and case presentations||20|